 It’s not everyday that you get to eat at one of the 50 best restaurants in the world, yet that is exactly what we did on our trip to Moscow, Russia.
 To be precise, White Rabbit is currently ranked 13th best in the world.
 It was actually 15th when I first published this article back in 2018 so it is clearly moving up in the ranks.
-And so, when you do get the opportunity to eat at one of these eateries, it warrants its own blog post.
+And so, when you do get the opportunity to eat at one of these eateries, it warrants a full review.
 One of the finest Moscow restaurants on offer, and one that I enjoyed so much – here is my honest review.

 White Rabbit Restaurant Moscow